SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_provisioning_aws/readme.md

 **4.1** Open `rsi_wlan_app.c` file and update/modify following macros

-   Modify the MQTT topics and give different names for both topicsRS9116 is subscribed to MQTT_TOPIC1 and publishing to MQTT_TOPIC2.
+   Modify the MQTT topics and give different names for both topics RS9116 is subscribed to MQTT_TOPIC1 and publishing to MQTT_TOPIC2.
    MQTT web application is subscribed to `MQTT_TOPIC2` and publishing on `MQTT_TOPIC1`.

 ```c